-Everyone loves a competition.
-Well, let’s be honest, most people just like free stuff.
+Everyone loves competition.
+Well, let’s be honest; most people just like free stuff.
 You can use this to your advantage in business.
-Combine the reach of the Internet with good competition software and the result might be a couple of thousand new leads for your company.
+Combine the Internet’s reach with good online competition software, and the result might be a couple of thousand new leads for your company.

 There are plenty of case studies to prove the point.
 Take Dropbox, they used a gamified waiting list to generate huge interest in their product.
 Sumo meanwhile used competitions to rapidly grow their email list.
 To help you do the same we shortlisted the best contest software.
 You can find the results in the table below.